Dustyroom/chroma-doc/_docs/example-shader-1.md

 {:.image-caption}
 *Stylized Lit Shader — Outline parameters*

 Please, notice that this outline feature is simplified as compared to [Outline Image Effect in Flat Kit](https://flatkit.dustyroom.com/#42-outline-image-effect){:target="_blank"}.
-In the Quibli's _Stylized Lit_ shader you have an option to quickly add a contour based on normals of the mesh, though it has a few handy parameters for making it look nice in most of the basic cases.
+In the Chroma's _Stylized Lit_ shader you have an option to quickly add a contour based on normals of the mesh, though it has a few handy parameters for making it look nice in most of the basic cases.
 {: .notice--warning}

 - **Color** Selects the color of the contour.